 Fifth, the population of both the provinces is similar too.
 Table 1 shows that population of Guizhou stands at 35 million whereas the population of Odisha is 41 million.
 Finally, it is River Mahanadi that has a significant potential to initiate the transformation of Odisha.
-Though, most of the statistics seem to favour Guizhou over Odisha, the latter holds an advantage over Guizhou in the form of Paradip port which gives it an important gateway to the external world.

 Also, Yangtze might be a larger river compared to Mahanadi but it is the River Wu which connects Guizhou to the rest of the provinces.

 It can be observed that River Mahanadi and River Wu are comparable in size.
 A comparison between the Mahanadi and the Wu is shown in Table 2.